 Another way to go about boosting trace minerals is by taking supplements.
 Most supplements offer trace minerals in a synthetic inorganic form as opposed to an organic plant-based form.

 It’s not recommended to take trace minerals in a synthetic form, as in most cases more is absorbed from natural sources.
-Not to mention, synthetic minerals are known to generate free radicals in the gut, potentially contributing to the onset of disease*.
+Not to mention, synthetic minerals are known to generate free radicals in the gut, potentially promoting discomfort and bowel issues.

 Does food cover our daily requirements for trace minerals or do we need a trace minerals supplement?

-It depends on the source of your food, however most research in the last couple of decades is pointing to the fact that the modern diet does not sufficiently cover our needs.
+It depends on the source of your food, however most research in the last couple of decades is pointing to the fact that the modern diet does not adequately cover our needs.

 Most foods are not sufficient to cover our trace mineral requirements due to poor farming practices and other modern lifestyle choices which inhibit absorption of nutrients, like pharmaceuticals and lots of coffee.
 Processed food is often stripped of minerals too and does little for our trace mineral count.